rjacaac211/NexusMind-AI/README.md

-# NexusMind AI — Deep Research Agent Web App
+# NexusMind AI — Deep Research Assistant

 **NexusMind AI** is an advanced research assistant that automates the creation of in-depth research reports by leveraging state-of-the-art **natural language processing (NLP)**, **iterative multi-turn feedback loops**, and modern web technologies.
 At its core, the system employs a **dual-agent approach** that uses **Tavily** for online data gathering: one agent drafts and refines a structured report plan based on user feedback, while the other creates and compiles the final report.
 Built on **LangGraph** **Open Deep Research**, NexusMind AI delivers comprehensive, customizable research reports on any topic with precision and scalability.
 The backend is powered by **FastAPI**, the frontend is developed in **React**, and the system is containerized with **Docker** for seamless deployment.